rodorad/platform-wiki-notes/"Trusted-Analytics"-JIRA-Project.md

 This is the place where you can do the following:
 * enter defects for platform components
-* list all open & resolved defects for the project
+* see all open & resolved defects for the project
 * see the list of all open change/feature requests
 * create change/feature requests

+In the future, JIRA project will also contain information about nearest releases planned for the platform.

+You can see the entries as anonymous user (you don't need to register as a legitimate users in project JIRA).

+To be able to create items (defects, change requests, etc.) you will need to register as a user in project JIRA.

 #Contribution to the project
 If you want to contribute to project to see all defects and features to be done and enter new issues you can simply sign up.